MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shortcut-key-with-an-editor-extension.md

     ```

 ## Handling TYPECHAR Command
-Prior to Visual Studio 2017 version 15.6 the only way to handle commands in an editor extention was implementing an <xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget> based command filter.
+Prior to Visual Studio 2017 version 15.6 the only way to handle commands in an editor extension was implementing an <xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget> based command filter.
 Visual Studio 2017 version 15.6 introduced a modern simplified approach based on editor command handlers.
-The next two sections demonstarte how to handle a command using both legacy and modern approach.
+The next two sections demonstrate how to handle a command using both the legacy and modern approach.

-# Defining the Command Filter (prior to Visual Studio 2017 version 15.6)
+## Defining the Command Filter (prior to Visual Studio 2017 version 15.6)

  The command filter is an implementation of <xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget>, which handles the command by instantiating the adornment.